,

 Read more about the features here.

-It’s important to note that you can’t use the same number for a WhatsApp Messenger and WhatsApp Business account.
+You can’t use the same number for a WhatsApp Messenger and WhatsApp Business account.
 You may be happy to use your personal number for your business account, but if not you’ll need to use an alternative work mobile number or a landline.

 Next you’ll need to set up your profile, which will include: